glycodynamics/gly-docking/README.md

 ```

 ## 7. Prepare flexible ligand and rigid receptor input files for docking
-In flexible receptor docking you need to prepare input file for flexible and rigid part of the receptor.
-We will use _prepare_flexreceptor4.py_ scripy of MGL Tools to prepare flexible receptor where _Tyr3 Tyr33 Tyr50 and Trp105_ are allowd to move during the docking.
+In flexible receptor docking, you need to prepare an input file for the flexible and rigid parts of the receptor.
+We will use _prepare_flexreceptor4.py_ script of MGL Tools to prepare flexible receptor where _Tyr3 Tyr33 Tyr50 and Trp105_ are allowed to move during the docking.

 ```
 $ prepare_ligand4.py -l LeY-xray.pdb -A hydrogens